pymc-labs/CausalPy/docs/source/knowledgebase/glossary.rst

    Treatment on the treated effect
    TOT
-      The average effect of the treatment on the units that recieved it.
+      The average effect of the treatment on the units that received it.
 Also called the average treatment effect on the treated (ATT).

    Treatment effect
       The difference in outcomes between what happened after a treatment is implemented and what would have happened (see Counterfactual) if the treatment had not been implemented, assuming everything else had been the same.